 Isotopes of oxygen Complete table of nuclides |

-Solid samples (organic and inorganic) for 16O studies are usually stored in silver cups and measured with pyrolysis and mass spectrometry.[3]
+Solid samples (organic and inorganic) for oxygen-16 studies are usually stored in silver cups and measured with pyrolysis and mass spectrometry.[3]
 Researchers need to avoid improper or prolonged storage of the samples for accurate measurements.[3]